Sisterhood Mission Statement

 Weekly Walking Group

 Our Walking Group continues to walk (weather permitting), usually on Wednesday and Thursday at 10 am.
-We often walk at the Niantic Boardwalk, and sometimes places such as the Connecticut College Arboretum, and Harkness.
+We often walk at the Niantic Boardwalk, and sometimes places such as the Connecticut College Arboretum, the Duck Pond and Harkness.
 If you are interested, please let Debra know by emailing debrawool@gmail.com.

 Sisterhood Book Club